By Diane Spicer

 But if your fingers don't return to normal size within a few hours, something else is going on.

-When your fingers swell
+When your fingers or hands swell

 after a hike, or you notice swollen ankles after your